 Worsening of Work Injury Symptoms and Your Benefits

 - Accepted a lump sum settlement for the injury.
-The ability to revisit a settlement depends on the terms of the agreement.
-Indemnity-only settlements are left fairly open-ended concerning medical issues and allow the injured worker to return to address treatment requests related to the initial injury.
+The ability to revisit a settlement depends on the agreement.
+Indemnity-only settlements are left fairly open-ended about medical issues and allow the injured worker to return to address treatment requests related to the initial injury.
 More often, however, settlement agreements include language that prevents workers from pursuing any further benefits.
 In these situations, it's worth exploring whether filing a new claim is a possibility.
 An attorney can help injured employees examine their situations to determine what options are available.

 Ohio Law and Aggravation of Pre-Existing Conditions